ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 It is important to understand the various identities that do exist in the context and see that it is not obvious to understand all the various identities and that they are related to the different grants that have been chosen.

-In the following diagram, we can see that there are 3 identities: a user identity (that will be used for Resource Owner Password or Authorization grants), a system identity for the application requesting the access token (for all grants) and finaly a system identity representing APIC to access the OAuth provider.
+In the following diagram, we can see that there are 3 identities: a user identity (that will be used for Resource Owner Password or Authorization grants), a system identity for the application requesting the access token (for all grants) and finally a system identity representing APIC to access the OAuth provider.

 ![Third party OAuth Provider flow](./images/oauth-third-concepts.png)

 Let's stop a few seconds on the configuration on app-id ([App-ID documentation](https://cloud.ibm.com/docs/appid)).
 The diagram below shows the objects that I have created for this example.
-Of course depending on your OAuth/OIDC provider it may defer (Ping Federate, Auth0, MSAD, ...).
+Of course, depending on your OAuth/OIDC provider it may defer (Ping Federate, Auth0, MSAD, ...).
-As you can see, it important to distinguish the differeent identities.
-We have a user identity the person who will be authorized to access the API (Resource Owner Password and Authorization grants), and two system identities, the application that is using the API ad also API Connect which is a cliet of the OAuth provider.
-The later is used to validate (instropect) a token for example.
+As you can see, it important to distinguish the different identities.
+We have a user identity the person who will be authorized to access the API (Resource Owner Password and Authorization grants), and two system identities, the application that is using the API and also API Connect which is a client of the OAuth provider.
+The later is used to validate (introspect) a token for example.

 ![App-ID concept](./images/oauth-appid-concepts.png)